 Following discussions at the Toronto meeting, ICANN’s CEO led meetings with stakeholder representatives for implementation discussions on the Trademark Clearinghouse and associated rights protection mechanisms.
 The implementation meetings addressed part of the recent IPC/BC proposal for Improvements and Enhancements to the RPMs for new gTLDs. (link)

 Members of multiple GNSO constituencies participated in these discussions.
-The group collaborated on a possible “strawman solution” addressing several IPC/BC recommendations.
+The group collaborated on a possible “Strawman Solution” addressing several IPC/BC recommendations.
 The discussions on this model included significant compromise and accommodation by participants.

 The Strawman Solution is a proposed implementation of Sunrise and Trademark Claims services that balances and addresses the concerns of the various parties, including some concerns raised by the BC.